 The IHO provides ECDIS Chart 1 in digital form, a graphical index of ECDIS symbols including both simplified and paper-chart point symbols; and also the symbolized lines and area boundary linestyles.
 This is intended to familiarize the Mariner with the colour and symbol coding used by the ECDIS.
 The symbols are grouped according to INT1, which is familiar to the Mariner, but are numbered with a look-up sheet, not labelled.
 Manufacturers should provide linking by cursor interrogation between the symbols and the explanations given in ECDIS Chart 1.

-Since Product Specifications for data products used on ECDIS will be updated at different times, there will be a supplementary “Chart 1” for each data product other than ENC that is intended for use in ECDIS.
+Since Product Specifications for data products used on ECDIS will be updated at different times, there may be a supplementary “Chart 1” for each data product other than ENC that is intended for use in ECDIS.

-The ECDIS Chart 1 and its supplements are intended for use off-line and in route planning.
+The ECDIS Chart 1 and any supplements are intended for use off-line and in route planning.
 They are not needed during route monitoring, when the Mariner can use cursor enquiry to find the meaning of symbols.